Sofia Vergara Exposes Chest In Sexy Throwback Photo That’s Nearly Too Hot For Instagram

 She also rocked a full face of makeup for the modeling snap, which included darkened eyebrows, thick lashes, and a shimmering highlighter on her face.
 She added pink blush on her cheeks and a glossy dark pink color with dark lip liner on her plump pout.

-In the caption of the photo, Vergara reveals that the photo was taken sometime in the 90’s while she was in Miami.
-Sofia has been posting a lot of throwback photos as of late, recently showed off her impressive figure in a tiny thong bikini from the same decade.
+In the caption of the photo, Sofia revealed that the photo was taken sometime in the ’90s while she was in Miami.

+Sofia has been posting a lot of throwback photos as of late.
+She recently showed off her impressive figure in a tiny thong bikini from the same decade.

-Of course, Sofia’s fans went wild over the picture, and took to the comment section of the post to gush over the actress.
+Of course, Sofia’s fans went wild over the picture, and took to the comments section of the post to gush over the actress.

 “What a beautiful woman,” one fan commented.